walterfreeman/phy211/syllabus.md

 * for **homework assignments**, you may consult any general references and people you like, so long as you are not soliciting solutions to copy.
 Your solution must be your own work, and you must understand everything you submit.
-If you submit homework solutions that you have copied and don't understand, it will probably _lower_ your grade in the end, since we won't be able to get you extra help through the focused assistance program.
+If you submit homework solutions that you have copied and don't understand, it will probably _lower_ your grade in the end.
+  * On homework assignments, if we suspect that your submission is not an accurate reflection of your understanding, we may ask you to verbally explain the meaning of what you have written and revise your grade based on your explanation.

 * for **group exams**, you may work with the other members in your group.
 You must understand and be able to explain everything you submit.
 Teaching staff (coaches and TA's) will often provide assistance during your recitation if you forget something;
 we will, for instance, tell you what the quadratic formula is if you forget.